 Many pet owners wonder whether or not their dog really needs the Bordetella vaccine and how often.

 Although there aren’t any conclusive studies that show the value of the Bordetella vaccine frequency, many vets and kennel operators recommend getting the vaccine every six months to a year.

-Although kennel cough is highly contagious, it is really only required for dogs that visits dog parks, kennels or boarding facilities, doggie daycare centers or attends training classes on a regular basis.
+Although kennel cough is highly contagious, it is really only required for dogs that visit dog parks, kennels or boarding facilities, doggie daycare centers or attends training classes on a regular basis.

 If your dog is rarely around other dogs or stays in the house, then speak with your veterinarian about whether or not the Bordetella vaccine is really necessary for your dog.